-Perhaps the sweetest part of the entire dessert table was the Peter Rabbit cupcakes from Make it Mine Parties, and adorable Beatrix Potter character cupcake picks on top.
-Accented with Blackberry Vanilla Buttercream Frosting and a fresh blackberry, the cupcake tower took the day!
+Perhaps the sweetest part of the entire dessert table was the Peter Rabbit cupcake liners with adorable Beatrix Potter character cupcake picks on top.
+Accented with Blackberry Vanilla Buttercream Frosting (homemade) and a fresh blackberry, the cupcake tower took the day!

 I used a cupcake as my baby’s “smash cake”!
 He got a real kick out of delicately tasting dabs of frosting until… he went for the cake and stuffed it in his face!
 That cake disappeared faster than Peter Rabbit under Mr. McGregor’s fence!